© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 Ellie Phipps Price bought the Durell Vineyard in 1998 from Ed Durell who had acquired the land in 1977.
 Durell hired vineyard manager Steve Hill and planted grapes which they began selling to Sonoma County wineries in 1982.
-There are now over 20 wineries producing Durell Vineyard-designated wines including Chasseur, Chateau St. Jean, Kistler and Pali.
-The Durell Vineyard stretches across three overlapping appellations: Sonoma Coast, Sonoma Valley and a small corner of Carneros.
+Ellie and spouse Bill Price had an amicable divorce and split the Durell Vineyard such that Bill owns 11 acres and Ellie 60 acres including the Ranch House Block.

 In 2005, Price replanted the 8.5-acre Ranch House Block at Durell which surrounds Ellie's home.
 Located at the southern end of the Durell Vineyard, the site includes 3.5 acres of Wente clone Chardonnay and 5 acres of 115, 667, 828 clones and Calera and Swan selections.
 The first vintage of Dunstan Pinot Noir was 2008.
 All clones will be included in the Dunstan Pinot Noir beginning with the 2010 vintage.

 The Dunstan team has been making wines together under the Sand Hill at Durell Vineyard label.
-Don van Staaveren, who was the winemaker at Chateau St. jean from 1985 through 1997, began making the Sand Hill wines from their inaugural 2002 vintage.
+Don van Staaveren, who was the winemaker at Chateau St. Jean from 1985 through 1997, began making the Sand Hill wines from their inaugural 2002 vintage.
 In 2011, Kenneth Juhasz (Auteur, Pali, Donum Estate, Robert Stemmler) became the winemaker, assisted by associate winemaker Dan Fishman (and the Pip Wines label which offers a crisp, light Chardonnay).
 Subsequently, Chris Towt became the winemaker with Juhasz as a consultant.

 The vineyard is open by appointment for tours and tasting (707-933-3839).
 The Dunstan wines are allocated through a mailing list and sold through the Dunstan online store.